inspiringsource/angular-card-component/README.md

 # Angular card component

-This was a two assignment.
+This was a two hours assignment.
 I am not an angular developer but it was fun working with the framework for a change.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.